Vineland, New Jersey: History

 Vineland Poultry Laboratories was started by Arthur Goldhaft.
-Dr. Goldhaft is credited with putting "a chicken in every pot" after developing the fowl pox chicken vaccine that saved millions of chickens from death.
-Dr. Goldhaft's work at Vineland Poultry Laboratories in Vineland helped protect the world's chicken supply from the fowl pox disease.
+Goldhaft is credited with putting "a chicken in every pot" after developing the fowl pox chicken vaccine that saved millions of chickens from death.
+Goldhaft's work at Vineland Poultry Laboratories in Vineland helped protect the world's chicken supply from the fowl pox disease.
 Operations at the facility were closed by Lohmann Animal Health in 2007.

 Vineland had New Jersey's first school for the intellectually disabled, the Vineland Developmental Center, which now has an east and west campus.
 These institutions housed mentally handicapped women in fully staffed cottages.
 Henry H. Goddard, an American psychologist, coined the term "Moron" while directing the Research Laboratory at the Training School for Backward and Feeble-minded Children in Vineland.
 This facility was so sufficiently well known that one American Prison Association pamphlet in 1955 heralded Vineland as "famous for its contributions to our knowledge of the feebleminded".

 Vineland celebrated its 150th birthday in 2011.
 Mayor Robert Romano initially ordered a custom cake from Buddy Valastro of Carlo's Bake Shop in Hoboken; the business is featured in the TLC reality television series Cake Boss.
 After outcry from local business owners, the order was canceled and five Vineland bakeries donated elaborate cakes for the event as well as over 1,000 servings of cake for the celebration.

 Since the 1970s, the city has had an annual dandelion festival.
 Brought to the area by early Italian immigrants, the plant is grown as a crop by farms in Vineland.

 Barbara Kingsolver's 2018 novel Unsheltered is set in Vineland.

 Geography

 According to the U.S. Census Bureau, the city had a total area of 68.99 square miles (178.68 km2), including 68.39 square miles (177.14 km2) of land and 0.60 square miles (1.54 km2) of water (0.86%).
 Of all the municipalities in New Jersey to hold the type of City, Vineland is the largest in total area.
 (Hamilton Township in Atlantic County is the largest municipality in New Jersey in terms of land area.
 Galloway Township, also in Atlantic County, is the largest municipality in total area, including open water within its borders.)

 Unincorporated communities, localities and place names located partially or completely within the city include Clayville, Hances Bridge, Leamings Mill, Menantico, North Vineland, Parvins Branch, South Vineland, Willow Grove and Pleasantville.
 That last community (adjacent to Newfield Boro) is not to be confused with the City of Pleasantville in Atlantic County.

-Vineland borders the municipalities of Deerfield Township, Millville, and Maurice River Township in Cumberland County; Buena and Buena Vista Township in Atlantic County; Franklin Township and Newfield Boro in Gloucester County; and Pittsgrove Township in Salem County.
+Vineland borders the municipalities of Deerfield Township, Millville and Maurice River Township in Cumberland County; Buena and Buena Vista Township in Atlantic County; Franklin Township and Newfield Boro in Gloucester County; and Pittsgrove Township in Salem County.
 The city is approximately 38 mi from the Atlantic Ocean.